jcaitou/square_multivendor_mern/README.md

 -active locations
 -payments to vendors

-NEXT: WORK ON INVENTORY
+NEXT: WORK ON IMPORT (both inventory and products) -connect it to the mongo import object

--create discounts
+unused packages:
--batch edit inventory
+primereact